 Push and release the key quickly to access the required facility.
-This applies to primary facilities of keys such as numeric 1, 2, 3 etc. Also for example, quickly the very larger than the very larg
+This applies to primary facilities of keys such as numeric 1, 2, 3 etc. Also for example, quickly 15167 the (2040) key while in 2VFO mode to toggle between the two VFOs VFO-A and VFO-B.

-Press and HOLD the key for more than one second to access the second function, sometimes this is in conjunction with the $\sqrt{F}$ key.
+Press and HOLD the key for more than one second to access the second function, sometimes this is in conjunction with the F key.